Sheng-Jun/Easy_plot/README.md

 A python module of explicit functions: ℝ → ℝ
 -------------------------------------------

-I wrote this script as a shell command for quickly plotting some functions,which could plot linear, semilogx, semilogy, loglog scale in Cartesian coordinate, and also could plot in counterclockwise/clockwise Polar coordinate with different offset of the origin point.
+I wrote this module as a shell command for quickly plotting some functions in linear, semilogx, semilogy, or loglog scales in the Cartesian coordinates, or in the counterclockwise/clockwise Polar coordinates with different offsets of the origin point.

-Moreover, I wrote it as def Easy\_Plot() in script, so people could write a python script and import this script to plot diagrams.
-In this way, people could assign the title, labels for x and y-axes, even Latex form string and assign the style of lines.
-Besides drawing normal functions, people could directly input an array of domain data and serial arrays of range data to plot diagrams!
+Moreover, I wrote it as a function, Easy\_Plot(), in the module, so it's convenient to write a python script and import this module to plot diagrams.
+In this case, there are more features: assigning the title, labels for x and y-axes, (even strings in the Latex forms) and the style of lines.
+Besides drawing explicit functions, it's also accepted to directly input an array of data as the domain and some arrays of data as the range to plot a diagram!

 [The manual for using as a shell command]